Multimedia University

-Multimedia University, abbreviated as MMU, is the oldest and first ever full-fledged private research university in Malaysia and a government-linked university as it is owned by Telekom Malaysia.
-It was founded in 1997, so it is considered a young medium university with a concentration in technology and multimedia disciplines.
-The university hosts ten faculties and Institute of Postgraduate Studies.
-Ministry of Education Malaysia classified this university as very competitive (Refer to Recognition and Achievements).
+Multimedia University (Universiti Multimedia; abbreviated as MMU), is a private research university in Cyberjaya and Melaka in Malaysia.
+Founded in 1997, it is the first private university within Malaysia and is a member of The Alliance of Government Linked Universities (GLU).

+In 1996, the government of Malaysia initiated efforts to liberalize the country's higher education sector and engage the private education industry in advancing human capital development.
+Consequently, the Ministry of Education sought an established private entity to spearhead the pilot project for the establishment of a university.
+In October 1996, Telekom Malaysia was granted the distinction by the Ministry of Education to establish Malaysia's inaugural private university.
+This decision underscored the government's confidence in Telekom Malaysia's capacity to lead the privatization of higher education.
+Building upon the foundation of the existing ITTM campuses operated by Telekom Malaysia, the company accepted the invitation, resulting in the establishment of Universiti Telekom in Melaka.

+The university is structured across two primary campuses: the main campus in Cyberjaya and the Melaka campus.
+At the Cyberjaya campus, there are seven faculties, each dedicated to specific academic disciplines.
+Meanwhile, the Melaka campus comprises four faculties and an institute.
+Coordinating the graduate studies across both campuses is The Institute for Postgraduate Studies (IPS), which collaborates closely with the various faculties to facilitate advanced academic programs and research initiatives.

+The official theme song for MMU is "Permata Dunia" which means World's Jewel, composed by Intan Nazrahayu.

 History

 In 1994, Telekom Malaysia Berhad (TM), established the Institute of Telecommunication and Information Technology (ITTM) in Taiping, Perak.
 The first campus was established on TM's former northern region office where the first batch of 42 students were selected to undergo an experimental two-year telecommunication engineering diploma program.
 In 1996, with the academic success of the first two batches, TM was invited by the Ministry of Education to set up the first private university in Malaysia.
 ITTM was granted university status and renamed itself to Universiti Telekom.

 In 1997, The Malacca campus was set up in the Ayer Keroh town.
 The setting up of the campus involved redeveloping and repurposing of the former TM southern region office.
 TM was offered by the Government of Malaysia to establish a university in MSC Malaysia (abbreviation of Multimedia Super Corridor) to catalyse the MSC program.
 A campus was set up in Cyberjaya and opened on 8 July 1999.
 The relationship between the Cyberjaya campus and the MSC is intended to be similar to the relationship between Stanford University and Silicon Valley.
 As a result, the university changed its name from Universiti Telekom to Multimedia University.

-In 2013, MMU established a third campus in Iskandar Puteri, Johor, specializing in cinematic arts in collaboration with the University of Southern California.
-In 2021, the cinematics arts programmes were relocated to Cyberjaya to further complement the creative arts ecosystem in Cyberjaya and is known as Faculty of Creative Art.
-Faculty of Creative Art now is located in FCM building.
+In 2013, MMU established a third campus in Iskandar Puteri, Johor, specializing in cinematic arts in collaboration with the University of Southern California (USC)'s School of Cinematic Arts (SCA).
+In 2021, the cinematics arts programs, under the Faculty of Cinematic Arts, were relocated to Cyberjaya.